 Sararosa Davies is a freelance audio journalist, podcast producer and writer.
 She recently served as an assistant producer on staff at OffScrip Health working on the company's flagship show.
 She also served as audio producer for a documentary project called Public Plea about incarceration of youth of color in Oregon.
 Public Plea was produced in partnership with the University of Oregon School of Journalism and Communication, The Oregonian and Oregon Public Broadcasting.

 Prior to her recent role, Sararosa was a production fellow at Tight Lipped, a podcast and community organizing project on chronic pelvic pain.
 Other projects she has worked on include the podcast Spooning with Spoonies and an upcoming podcast series from the nonprofit Journalistic Learning Initiative.

-In 2018, she was a production assistant at opbmusic in Portland, Oregon, where she had bylines at OPB News and NPR Music.
+In college, she was a production assistant at opbmusic in Portland, Oregon.
 Before that, she was an arts desk intern at Eugene Weekly in Eugene, Oregon, where she covered everything from local theatre to organic lubricant.

-Sararosa was a guest on 89.3 The Current's Local Show in 2016 for her work in the local music scene in Minnesota.
+Sararosa was a guest on 89.3 The Current's Local Show in 2016 for her work in the local music scene in Minnesota during her high school years.
 She also appeared on Oregon Public Broadcasting's Think Out Loud in 2019 — where she talked about her experience coping with a chronic illness called Mast Cell Activation Syndrome while in college.

 Outside of work, Sararosa enjoys sewing, long walks and playing with her dog, Wheeler.
 She lives in Portland.
-You can find her at @humansofhummus on Twitter and Instagram.
+You can find her at @humansofhummus on Twitter.